Underfloor heating and cooling on suspended floors

 A third method involves expanded polystyrene panels (EPS) such as Uponor Siccus FX.

-Consider this method if you you need a lightweight solution over your suspended floor.
+Consider this method if you you have good head height and need a light, insulated solution.
+It could be considered where the floor structure is variable, such as part suspended timber and part slab.
 Despite being lightweight, it has high compressive strength.

 Expanded polystyrene panel